wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-business-continuity/includes/impact-business-shifts.md

 - Collaboration hours
 - Workweek span
 - After-hours collaboration
-- Percent of employees with no manager one-on-one meetings in the last 2 weeks
+- Percent of employees with no manager one-on-one meetings in the last two weeks
-- Percent of employees with less than 2 hours a week in small group conversations
+- Percent of employees with less than two hours a week in small group conversations

-Use this view to spot trends against the backdrop of 4-week rolling average data, to see changes in the metrics themselves, and changes in the directionality of trend lines.
+Use this view to spot trends against the backdrop of four-week rolling average data, to see changes in the metrics themselves, and changes in the directionality of trend lines.
 As employees acclimate to new ways of working, the trend lines should begin to stabilize.
 If employees return to the office, use these trend lines to track the new normal.
 As managers connect and provide guidance, and facilitate community continuity, the percentages in the Maintaining engagement and connectivity category should trend downward.